 \subsection{Null models of time-varying collaboration networks}

 We explore the factors underlying the emergence of acquisition and diffusion unfairness in the flow of knowledge by designing three null models of the APS collaboration network.
-For each model, the structure of the temporal network, namely the nodes and the connections between them in every snapshot, is unchanged while the node attributes, meaning the authors' gender, are reshuffled so as to preserve certain characteristics of the system.
+For each model, the structure of the temporal network, namely the nodes and the connections between them in every snapshot, is unchanged.
+In contrast, the node attributes, meaning the authors' gender, are reshuffled to preserve certain characteristics of the system.

 \begin{itemize} \item \textbf{Balance}.
 This model generates an ideal scenario where 1) 50\% of the authors are women at any time; 2) men and women do not differ in any network feature.
 Starting from the first snapshot of the temporal network, we randomly assign the gender to the nodes with a 50/50 ratio.
-In the following snapshots, old nodes keep their gender, while the gender of new nodes is again attributed randomly with a 50/50 ratio.
-The main purpose of this model is to validate our measures of unfairness, as the scenario it creates should be perfectly fair. \item \textbf{Late arrival}.
-This model preserves the proportion of women in each year, so as it remains the same as in the data, and removes gender differences in the network features.
+In the following snapshots, old nodes keep their gender, while the gender of new nodes is again assigned at random with a 50/50 ratio.
+The main purpose of this model is to validate our measures of fairness, as the scenario it creates should be perfectly fair. \item \textbf{Late arrival}.
+This model preserves the proportion of women in each year so that it remains as it is in the data and removes gender differences in the network features.
 We reshuffle the gender of the nodes in the first snapshot of the network.
 In the following snapshots, we keep the gender of old nodes and reshuffle that of new ones.
 The model allows us to investigate how the late arrival of women in the collaboration network affects their opportunity to acquire and diffuse scientific knowledge, while controlling for the structure of the network. \item \textbf{Coauthors}.
 With this model, we preserve the proportion of women in each year and the difference between genders in the distribution of the number of coauthors.
 First, we order nodes by their total number of connections and divide them into groups, each representing 2\% of the nodes.
-As for the Late arrival model, we start from the first snapshot and reshuffle gender of nodes within the same group.
-In this way, we explore how gender difference in the distribution of coauthors impacts the fairness of the system on top of the late arrival of women in the network. \end{itemize}
+Analogously to the Late arrival model, we start from the first snapshot and reshuffle the gender of nodes within the same group.
+In this way, we explore how gender differences in the distribution of coauthors impact the fairness of the system on top of the late arrival of women in the network. \end{itemize}